Glen Phillips (singer): Personal life

-On October 8, 2008, Phillips injured his arm while at a friend's house when a glass coffee table collapsed while he was sitting on it.
+On October 8, 2008, Phillips injured his arm while at a friend's house, where he was sitting on a glass coffee table that collapsed when he moved back.
 Phillips had surgery to repair a damaged ulnar nerve and muscle in his left arm.
-His ability to play guitar was hampered during his recovery, but he had been actively touring in spite of his injury.
-Sean Watkins and Jonathan Kingham recently joined Phillips on the road to provide accompaniment.
+His ability to play guitar was hampered during his recovery, but he toured despite the injury.